shloksri/presentation/README.md

 ## Part 2.
 Implementing accessibility on Forms in React

-**Note for the Organizers**: If a live demo is possible in the conference, I will show the below concepts via coding.
+**Note for the Organizers**: If a live coding demo is possible in the conference, I will run the app and show a live demo.
 If not, I can take screenshots of the code, record respective output and include everything in the presentation.

 I will create 2 forms, FormA and FormB, to demonstrate a thorough example on how accessibility works.

 **Structure of Forms:**

-Both forms will be the same - 4 fields and a Submit button.
+Both forms will be same - 4 fields & a Submit button.

 	a.
-Text - Full name, Email
+2 Text fields - Full name, Email
 	b.
-Drop-down - Preferred Javascript library/framework (Options = React/ Angular/ Vue.js/ Others)
+1 Drop-down field - Preferred Javascript library/framework (Options = React/ Angular/ Vue.js/ Others)
 	c.
-Radio buttons - Your Country (Israel, India, UK)
+1 Radio button field - Your Country (Israel, India, UK)

 **Difference** -